patbarry6/NCBIwielder/README.md

 Along with the .dmp files is a taxdump_readme.txt file that explains how to extract the files and gives detailed information about the contents.
-You should definately take a look and understand a bit about how the files are structured.
+You should take a look and understand a bit about how the files are structured.

 My list of things to do: